 In the later stages of physical therapy or occupational therapy biomechanics specific to the sport or recreational activity may be analyzed in order to determine if there are any deficits which may be contributing to golfer’s elbow outside of general strength and flexibility deficits in the elbow, forearm, and/or wrist.

 For instance, with a golfer, their golf swing may be analyzed for any deficiencies.
+Tennis and Golfer's Elbow Therapy can be done at any of the 12 JOI Rehab Locations.

 Although Golfer’s elbow can be a debilitating injury which can limit tolerance of ADL's, recreational activities, and sports, it should be known that there are many successful conservative treatment options to return one to these activities without limitations and reduced risk of injury/re-injury.
-If you would like to learn more from the Jacksonville Orthopedic Institute, call JOI-2000
+If you would like to learn more from the Jacksonville Orthopedic Institute, call JOI-2000 or schedule online.